Blog

 Learn how to easily add currency conversion to your WordPress website or blog using a free WordPress plugin called Currencyr …

-Currency converting software tools allow your web visitors to have the price of a foreign currency transaction converted into their home currency when checking out products on e-commerce sites.
-It also lets your customers see the exact amount their credit card or PayPal account will be charged, expressed in their own home currency.
+Currency converting tools allow your visitors to translate foreign currency amounts into their home currency at the buying or checkout phase.
+It also allows customers to view the exact amount their credit card or PayPal account will be charged, expressed in their home currency.

-One benefit of adding currency conversion is that it lets your customers see and understand pricing in foreign countries in their own local currency, and makes it easier for visitors to calculate their costs and expenses.
+One great benefit of adding currency conversion is that it lets your customers view and understand prices in foreign countries in their own home currency, and makes it easier for customers to work out their costs and expenses.

-If your site is built with WordPress, it’s easy and simple to add currency conversion via a plugin to WordPress, allowing your visitors to quickly and easily perform currency conversions to determine the cost of your products.
+If your site is powered by WordPress, you can add currency conversion using a plugin to your site, allowing your site visitors to quickly and easily calculate the cost of your goods.

-Currencyr is a simple, easy-to-use and complete currency converter WordPress plugin with a beautiful and unique converter tooltip.
+Currencyr is a simple yet advanced, intuitive, easy-to-use and complete currency converter WordPress plugin with a unique converter tooltip.
 It’s also free to install and use on your WordPress website or blog.

-• Supports several exchange rates providers, such as Google & European Central Bank
+• Supports various exchange rates providers, like Google, Open Exchange Rates and European Central Bank

 • Supports Shortcodes